-Growing up, we didn’t eat Hamburger Helper very often… in fact, I can’t really remember a time my Mom fixed it for dinner.
-But when I moved out of their house and in with my husband, and could barely boil water, we ate a LOT of it!
+Growing up, we didn’t eat Hamburger Helper very often… in fact, I can’t really remember a time we had it for dinner.
+But when I moved out of their house we ate a LOT of it!
 One of my favorite varieties was the chili Mac.
 It’s been a while since I’ve had it, but this chili Mac bake tastes similar, except in a family friendly casserole form!

 Essentially, this meal is a combination of a spicy Mac and cheese and a salsa ground beef mixture.
 Like most bakes or casseroles, a lot of the prep work can be done ahead (and you know I’m all about working ahead when you can!).

 Easy ways to prep ahead for this chili Mac bake:

 - Pre-boil your pasta, drain and toss with a little olive oil (so it doesn’t stick), then keep refrigerated in a resealable bag (just don’t forget to keep the 1/2 cup pasta cooking water in a separate container)